ml-archive/kotlin-template/docs/HOWWEWORK.md

 ## Live Templates
-The Kotlin template comes supported with a its own set of live templates which can be found at
+The Kotlin template comes supported with its own set of live templates which can be found at

 https://github.com/nodes-android/androidstudio-livetemplates